Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Methodology

-\paragraph{Attention similarity evaluation} Next, we need to evaluate the similarity between layers based on the collected attention scores.
-For any two distinct layers $\ell_a$ and $\ell_b$~($1\leq \ell_a,\,\ell_b \leq L$ and $\ell_a \ne \ell_b$), the attention similarity between them for the $h$-th head is defined as the average Jensen-Shannon (JS) divergence~\citep{MENENDEZ1997307} over the last $q$ tokens across all $N$ samples.
-Formally,
+\paragraph{Attention Similarity Measurement} To quantify the similarity between any two layers $\ell_a$ and $\ell_b$ ($1 \leq \ell_a,\, \ell_b \leq L$, $\ell_a \neq \ell_b$) for a given head $h$, we compute the average Jensen-Shannon (JS) divergence~\citep{MENENDEZ1997307} between their attention score distributions over the last $q$ tokens, aggregated across all $N$ samples: